uvaaland/cig_llnl_workshop/getting_started.md

 typing `make all` in the root directory.
 This will produce all the binary files that we will use in the remaining parts of this tutorial.
 The resulting binary files can be found in the `./specfem3d_globe/bin` folder.

+Note: the solver executable `xspecfem3D` uses static allocations which will depend upon the parameters set in the `Par_file`.
+According to those parameters, a ousrce header file `OUTPUT_FILES/values_from_mesher.h` will be created during the compilation process by the executable `xcreate_header_file`.
+The solver only runs for those parameter setups.

 ---
 In this section we have looked at how to set up, configure, and compile